msb/msb.github.io/songs-sung.md

 - Everybody Hurts - REM
 - Half the World Away - Oasis
 - Handbags And Gladrags - Stereophonics
-- If You Could Read My Mind - Gordon Lightfoot
 - Made Of Stone - The Stone Roses
 - Total Eclipse of the Heart (abridged) - Bonnie Tyler
 - Word up - Cameo